alexandercoabad/mixedsignal/docs/info.md

 ## How to test

-Add a 20nF capacitor then input a small signal sinewave and see the output using an oscilloscope.
+First add a 20nF capacitor then input a small signal sinewave and see the output using an oscilloscope.

 ## External hardware

+Oscilloscope
-Oscilloscope and a 20nF capacitor
+20nF capacitor